GOP super PAC canceling ads in Arizona, Alaska

 “We think the fundamentals of this election strongly favor Republicans, we see multiple paths to winning the majority, and we are going to invest heavily and strategically to achieve that goal,” he added.

-The super PAC is also slashing advertising in Alaska, where Sen. Lisa Murkowski (R-Alaska) is running for reelection, according to Politico.
+The super PAC is also slashing advertising in Alaska, where Republican Sen. Lisa Murkowski of Alaska is running for reelection, according to Politico.
 The incumbent advanced to the general election, along with Trump-backed candidate Kelly Tshibaka.

 Murkowski secured roughly 44% of the vote, while Tshibaka won 39% support.